Kitulo National Park

 When fully flocked, Kitulo National Park will be the leading nature conservation park in Africa, specializing in orchid holidays with fewer wildlife itineraries.

-It will add a new product to Tanzania’s wildlife-based tourism, which so far, has been competing with other destinations like Kenya, Zimbabwe, Botswana, Namibia, and South Africa.
+It will add a new product to Tanzania’s wildlife-based tourism, which has so far competed with destinations such as Kenya, Zimbabwe, Botswana, Namibia, and South Africa.

 What to do in Kitulo National Park